syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 1. Offline Cube
 2. Online Cube (XML/A)
-3. Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
+3. Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
 Using service you can connect any type of cube data source without any limitation.

 Cube Schema: As the connection is moved to service side, you obviously use Microsoft__ADOMD__assembly, to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.